Gedda Maga: Plot

 Arun, the son of a rich businessman, returns to India as a saint shocking his father who hires a female press reporter to bring him back to normal.
 After a few incidents he renounces his life as a saint.
 Arun comes to notice his father sending money to an anonymous woman and the pursuit of whom leads to the discovery of his past.
 He finds that his biological father is Alex Muttanna, an honest police officer, who was murdered by Basappa.
 He also gets to know about his estranged twin brother, John.
 Thirsty for revenge, he embarks on a mission to kill Basappa and destroy his criminal empire.
 However, his plans backfire when comes across the dreaded fact that his twin John works for Basappa.
 What happens later forms the crux of the story.

 Production

 This film marked the first time that Shankar Nag played three roles.

 Soundtrack

 The music was composed by K. Chakravarthy.
+The opening credits feature the theme music of "Ondu Gandu Hennu", a song that talks about the relationship between a man and a woman.